caseycolbert15/Projects/README.md

 # Home Networking/Cybersecurity Projects <br>

-I will be documenting each item, how I set it up and configurations shortly.
+I will be documenting each item, including how I set it up and configurations shortly.

 OPNsense router for the house with multiple APs thorughout the home.
   -Setup Suricata on the router in IDS mode.